urql-graphql/urql/docs/architecture.md

 `@urql/core`'s `cacheExchange`, with `urql`'s [normalized cache,
 Graphcache](./graphcache/README.md).

+[Read more about exchanges and how to write them from scratch on the "Authoring Exchanges" page.](./advanced/authoring-exchanges.md)

 ## Stream Patterns in `urql`

 In the previous sections we've learned a lot about how the `Client` works, but we've always learned